Culture and menstruation: Keddasa

+Lingaraja Temple

+Sanctity of the Lingaraja Temple is maintained by disallowing menstruating women, as well as dogs, unbathed people, and families that encountered birth or death in the preceding 12 days.

 Sabarimala Temple

 Women between 10 and 50 years of age were legally banned from entering Sabarimala between 1991 and 2018.

-Sabarimala Temple is situated at the place of that name in Pathanamthitta District, Kerala.
+Sabarimala Temple is situated at Sabarimala in Pathanamthitta District, Kerala.
 Women of reproductive age were not permitted to worship there; the ban was said to be out of respect to the celibate nature of the deity to whom it is dedicated, Shasta, an underage teenage male.
 A Kerala high-court judgement had legalized this interpretation, and forbade women from entering the temple since 1991.
 In September 2018, a judgement of the Supreme Court of India ruled that all Hindu pilgrims regardless of gender can enter.
 The Constitution bench of the Supreme Court held that any exception placed on women because of biological differences violates the Constitution – that the ban violates the right to equality under Article 14.
 This verdict led to protests, demonstrations and violence by millions of Ayyappa devotees (both male and female) supported by the Hindu right-wing Bharatiya Janata Party and opposed by the LDF led state government.
 About ten women attempted to enter Sabarimala, despite threats of physical assault, but failed to reach the sanctum sanctorum.
 Defying such protests, two women activists belonging to the previously barred age group associated with the ruling Communist Party of India (Marxist) finally entered the temple through the rear gate, on the early hours of 2 January 2019, with the help of police and local administration.
 When this alleged action was brought to the notice of the temple priests and authorities, the temple was closed for ritual purification.
 Controversy regarding the implementation of this verdict continues.